 The HSA Authority is unique in that it requires a balance of at least $1,000 in the HSA checking account in order to gain access to the investment account, but once that balance is reached, you can transfer all your money into the investment account if you wish.
 You are not required to leave any money in the HSA checking account.

 The HSA Authority offers its participants a pre-selected investment lineup.
-The HSA Authority partnered with Devenir to construct a lineup composed of 32 mutual funds.
+The HSA Authority investment lineup is composed of 32 mutual funds.
 Below you can see the number of offerings from each fund family.

 The table below displays the number of funds offered for each asset class in The HSA Authority investment lineup.

 There's no secret that we here at the The HSA Report Card are big proponents of passive index investing.
 Thus, we looked favorably upon administrators that offered low cost index funds for each of the major asset classes.
 In the table above, you can see that The HSA Authority offers low cost index funds for every major asset class.
 In fact, low-cost, broadly diversified index funds represent 40% of choices.

 How expensive are the funds in The HSA Authority investment lineup?

 Per the chart below, The HSA Authority offers some of the lowest cost funds of the 7 HSA administrators in our study that offer pre-selected investment lineups.

 For The HSA Authority, the average expense ratio for each asset class is low due to the heavy emphasis on low-cost index funds.
 The HSA Authority has done a good job of constructing an investment lineup with low expense ratios across all the major asset classes.